Panda Corporate Days

 For safety and insurance reasons, beginners cannot shoot indoors.
 All coaching takes place outdoors.

 Our beginners course starts at 9.00am and finishes around 12 midday.
-The fee for the five week training :-
+The fee for the five sessions training :-

 Senior £50.00 Juniors £25.00